 The Department of Philosophy and Interdisciplinary Studies at the University of Arkansas at Little Rock hosts the Arkansas High School Ethics Bowl.
-Following on the success of the 1st Arkansas High School Ethics Bowl (held in April 2013), in 2014 for the first time the Arkansas High School Ethics Bowl champion team will advance to compete in the National High School Ethics Bowl.
+Following on the success of the 1st Arkansas High School Ethics Bowl (held in April 2013), in 2014 for the first time the Arkansas High School Ethics Bowl champion team advanced to compete in the National High School Ethics Bowl.

 What is an Ethics Bowl?